Haniehhkh/Hello-World-C--NYU/README.md

 # Hello-World-C#-NYU
- This is a submission for NYU XR development certificate.
+ This is a submission for Assignment 3.2 in NYU XR development and 3D graphics program.